farzadafi/Design_Pattern/Builder/complex_object/Readme.md

 open/close principle

 Using the Builder pattern, on the other hand, allows for a more modular and flexible approach to constructing complex objects.
-By separating the construction process into independent builder classes, the algorithm for constructing the object can remain the same, while different builders can be used to construct different variations of the object.
-This makes the code easier to maintain and modify, as changes to the construction process can be made by modifying the builder classes, rather than a single monolithic class.
+By separating the construction process into independent main.builder classes, the algorithm for constructing the object can remain the same, while different builders can be used to construct different variations of the object.
+This makes the code easier to maintain and modify, as changes to the construction process can be made by modifying the main.builder classes, rather than a single monolithic class.